This page was reviewed under our medical and editorial policy by

 S (serum): This indicates the level of tumor marker proteins in the serum, or blood.

 Once the individual T, N, M and S components are scored, they are combined to determine the overall testicular cancer stage group.
-The stages of testicular cancer are:

-Stage 1 testicular cancer: The cancer has invaded tissues next to the testicle, but has not spread to lymph nodes, or more distant sites in the body.
+The cancer has invaded tissues next to the testicle, but has not spread to lymph nodes, or more distant sites in the body.
 Levels of tumor marker proteins may be normal or elevated.
 The three subcategories of stage 1 testicular cancer are:

-Stage 2 testicular cancer: Testicular cancers at this stage have invaded tissues next to the testicle and can now be found in at least one nearby lymph node.
+Testicular cancers at this stage have invaded tissues next to the testicle and can now be found in at least one nearby lymph node.
 Tumor marker levels may be normal or slightly elevated.
 Stage 2 testicular cancer has three subcategories:

-Stage 3 testicular cancer: Testicular cancers at this stage have spread to distant lymph nodes or organs.
+Testicular cancers at this stage have spread to distant lymph nodes or organs.
 Stage 3 testicular cancer has three subcategories:

 Sometimes, testicular cancer returns after treatment has concluded.
 This is called recurrent testicular cancer.
 Cancer may come back: